 I was pretty crushed.
 I’d envisioned several long interview sessions and felt it was unlikely I’d ever be invited back, which I wasn’t.
 Several months later we crossed paths again briefly at a Kenny Scharf VIP party at Area.
 I was celebrating the arrival of the proofs of a color insert for my book, “Art After Midnight,” which included double-page spreads on Basquiat, Haring and Scharf that looked spectacular.
 I put the layouts on the bar and Glenn O’Brien and Jean Michel both inspected them.
 I could tell Jean was pleased with his layout.
 I was hoping the book might resurrect a relationship.
 Later that evening, I bumped into Jean in a remote corner of the club.
 He was alone and seemed strangely isolated for such a celebrated figure.

-Last night I watched “The Radiant Child,” Tamra Davis’ loving documentary, now available on Netflix on demand, which is where I see most films these days.
-It’s a very powerful film and the most well-rounded biography of Basquiat I’ve come across.
+Last night I watched “The Radiant Child,” Tamra Davis’ loving 2010 documentary on Netflix.
+It’s a powerful film and the most well-rounded biography of Basquiat I’ve come across.
 I was a little bugged by the title at first since its taken from a Rene Ricard Art Forum article.
 “Radiant Child” is a reference to a Keith Haring icon and has nothing to do with Basquiat.
 I wish Tamra had come up with a different title.
-But her film is the best introduction to Basquiat around and I strongly recommend it.
-After watching the film, I felt compelled to write down these memories.
+(In 2018, an even better film by Sara Driver, Boom For Real, explored Jean’s formative years with more precision.)